eyereasoner/rdfpackages/README.md

 }
 ```

-### RDF Logic supports querying with queries described in RDF as
+### RDF Datasets supports querying with queries described in RDF as
 ```
 _:bng_1 log:query _:bng_2.